 When Are AP Tests Usually?

 This is a question with a pretty simple answer.
-AP exams typically take place during the first two weeks of May (2020 AP exams were pushed to mid-May due to the coronavirus pandemic).
+AP exams typically take place during the first two weeks of May.
 Each day of the two-week testing period is divided into two four-hour testing slots, which begin at 8 am and 12 pm, respectively (all times are local times).

 Any make-up tests that need to be offered are normally held Tuesday/Wednesday through Friday the week after all regular testing is completed (so, the third week of May).